Large dimensional analysis of general margin based classification methods: Introduction

 \section{Introduction}

 Classification is a very useful statistical tool which has been widely used in many disciplines and has achieved a lot of success.
-The goal of classification is to build a classification rule based on a training set which includes both covariates and class labels.
+Its goal is to build a classification rule based on a training set which includes both covariates and class labels.
 Then for new objects whose covariates are available the classification rule can be used for class label prediction.

-Since a large number of classifiers are available on the shelf, one natural question to ask is that which type of classifiers should be used given a particular classification task.
+Since a large number of classifiers are available on the shelf, one natural question to ask is which type of classifiers should be used given a particular classification task.
 It is commonly agreed upon that there is no single method working best for all problems.
 The choice of classifiers really depends on the nature of the data set and the primary learning goal.
 Cross validation (CV) is a practically useful strategy for handling this task; its basic concept is to evaluate the prediction error by examining the data under control.
 Smaller values of the CV error are expected to be better in expressing the generative model of the data.
-However, the implementation of many classification methods involves tuning open parameters for achieving optimal performances, e.g. for regularized classification methods, one needs to deal with tuning parameters that control the the trade-off between data fitting and principle of parsimony.
+However, the implementation of many classification methods involves tuning open parameters for achieving optimal performances, e.g. for regularized classification methods, one needs to deal with tuning parameters that control the trade-off between data fitting and principle of parsimony.
 Therefore, conducting CV incurs high computational costs, which makes it difficult in practice.

 The purpose of this paper is to answer the above question by investigating the asymptotic performance of a family of large-margin classifiers in the limit of both sample size $n$ and dimension $p$ going to infinity with fixed rate $\alpha=n/p$.
 We are motivated by the comparison between two commonly used classification methods: support vector machine (SVM) and distance weighted discrimination (DWD).